Mutsuki-class destroyer: Operational history

 The Mutsuki class formed the 5th and 6th Destroyer Squadrons.
 Mutsuki and Kisaragi participated in the Battle of Wake Island at the start of the war, during which time Kisaragi was lost due to aircraft bombardment.
 The remaining eleven vessels participated in the invasions of the Philippines and Netherlands East Indies.
 In the subsequent Solomon Islands campaign surviving ships were exposed to considerable danger as fast transports in “Tokyo Express” missions in trying to re-supply island garrisons.
 Mutsuki, Kikuzuki, Mikazuki and Mochizuki were lost due to air attack in various battles in the Solomons.

-Nagatsuki was fatally shot by a 6-inch (152 mm) waterline shell hit, curtesy of the light cruiser USS Honolulu and ran herself aground during the battle of Kula Gulf, 6 July 1943.
+Nagatsuki was fatally shot by a 6-inch (152 mm) waterline shell hit, courtesy of the light cruiser USS Honolulu and ran herself aground during the battle of Kula Gulf, 6 July 1943.
 She was deemed impossible to float and left as a wrecked hulk.
 Surviving vessels participated in the New Guinea campaign, mostly in the role of “Tokyo Express” transports.
 Yayoi was lost in an air attack off New Guinea and Fumizuki in Operation Hailstone at Truk.
 In the final stages of the war, Uzuki was lost to US PT-boats, Satsuki and Yūzuki to air attacks and Minazuki to submarine torpedoes in the Philippines.

 None of the Mutsuki-class destroyers survived the war.